raul23/SimulRPi/README.rst

    :alt: Example 03: terminal output

 ..
+   IMPORTANT:
-   1 line break on GitHub and 2 on PyPI
+   1 line break on GitHub
+   3 on PyPI
+   2 on readthedocs

+|
+|
 |

 The command line for reproducing the same results for example 3 with the script